MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 Syslog forwarding agents are deployed on every Azure Stack HCI host to forward syslog messages to the customer-configured syslog server.
 Syslog forwarding agents work independently from each other but can be managed together on any one of the hosts.

-The syslog forwarder in Azure Stack HCI supports various configurations based on whether syslog forwarding is with TCP or UDP, whether the encryption is enabled or not, and whether there is unidirectional or bidirectional authentication.
+The syslog forwarder in Azure Stack HCI supports various configurations based on whether syslog forwarding is with TCP or UDP, whether the encryption is enabled or not, and whether there's unidirectional or bidirectional authentication.

 For more information, see [Manage syslog forwarding](../manage/manage-syslog-forwarding.md).